plumpmonkey/CNS_HTML_Injection/README.md

 ## Examples
 ### 1) Simple HTML Injection
-Click the "Enter your name button and insert a XSS test alert script.
+Click the "Click to enter your name" button and insert a XSS test alert script.

 ```
 <script>alert("XSS Test")</script>